Maintaining a Distributed Spanning Forest in Highly Dynamic Networks: Introduction

 \subsection{Our contribution.}

-This paper provides an implementation of the spanning forest principle in the synchronous message-passing model.
-Due to the loss of atomicity and exclusivity in the interaction, the algorithm turns out to be much more sophisticated than its original counterpart.
-While still reflecting the very same high-level principle, it faces new problems that require conceptual differences.
-In particular, the original model prevented a node from both selecting a parent and being selected as parent simultaneously, making it easier to avoid cycle creations.
-One of the ingredients in the new algorithm to circumvent this problem is an original technique (which we refer to as the {\em unique score} technique) that consists of maintaining, network-wide, a set of {\tt score} variables that always remain a permutation of the set of nodes IDs.
-This mechanism allows us to break symmetry and avoid the formation of cycles in a context where IDs alone could not.
+We present the first adaptation of the above mechanism into the synchronous message passing model from~\cite{KLO10}.
+Due to the loss of atomicity (in particular, the loss of exclusivity) in the interaction, the algorithm turns out to be much more sophisticated than its graph-level counterpart.
+While still reflecting the same abstract principle, it faces problems that require conceptual differences.
+In particular, the original model prevented (conveniently) a node to select a parent at the same time as it is itself selected as parent by another node, thereby making cycle avoidance straightforward.
+One of the ingredients in the new algorithm to circumvent this type of problem is an original technique (referred to as the {\em unique score} technique) that consists of maintaining, network-wide, a set of {\tt score} variables that always remain a permutation of the set of nodes IDs.
+This mechanism allows us to break symmetry and avoid the formation of cycles in a context where IDs alone did not suffice.
+(We believe this technique is of independent interest.)
 The paper is organized as follows.
-In Section~\ref{sec:model}, we present the model and notations that we use throughout the paper.
-Then Section~\ref{sec:algorithm} presents the algorithm, whose correctness analysis is outlined in Section~\ref{sec:correctness} and detailed in Section~\ref{sec:detailed-proofs}.
-Section~\ref{sec:simulation} presents experimental results that validate our algorithm.
+In Section~\ref{sec:model}, we present the synchronous message passing model from~\cite{KLO10}, slightly adapted (in an equivalent way) and notations that we use throughout the paper.
+Then, Section~\ref{sec:algorithm} presents the algorithm, whose correctness analysis is developped through Section~\ref{sec:correctness}.
+Finally, Section~\ref{sec:simulation} discussed some aspects regarding to performance, which includes preliminary experimental results, which can be seen as (partial) practical validation of our algorithm.